EUROPE MARKETS: European Stocks Struggle To Break Grip Of Stronger Euro

 Continue Reading Below

-European stocks searched for firm direction Friday, held in check by strength in the euro, as the flow of corporate earnings results failed to provide a lift.
+European stocks fell Friday, weighed by strength in the euro, as the flow of corporate earnings results failed to provide a lift.

-The Stoxx Europe 600 was up 0.1% at 384.42, but has been dipping in and out of positive territory throughout the session.
+The Stoxx Europe 600 declined 0.4% to 382.66, but dipped between small losses and gains for most of the morning.

 "The strength of the euro does appear to be acting as a bit of a headwind for European stocks as they look to close the week sharply lower, in contrast to the performance of U.K. and U.S. stocks this week," wrote CMC Markets' chief market analyst Michael Hewson on Friday.